 wordand its initial height will equal the number of display lines (taking into account the line wraps) contained in it.
 You can use the script corresponding to the

--editstartcommandtablelist configuration option to override the initial settings according to your needs.
+-editstartcommandtablelist configuration option to override the initial settings (except the height) according to your needs.